commercialhaskell/stack/doc/GUIDE.md

 use the newest LTS in the 2.X series.
 The reason these are only available on the command line and not in your `stack.yaml` file is that using them:

-1. Will slow down your build (since stack then needs to download information on the latest available LTS each time it builds)
+1. Will slow down your build (since Stack then needs to download information on the latest available LTS each time it builds)
 2. Produces unreliable results (since a build run today may proceed differently tomorrow because of changes outside of your control)